Counting friezes in type D_n: Introduction

 As a corollary to this and to the results in \cite{ConCox73}, we can count friezes in types $B_n$, $C_n$ and $G_2$ by folding Dynkin diagrams: \begin{corollary}[\ref{theo::C}, \ref{theo::B}, \ref{theo::G}] The number of friezes in type $B_n$, $C_n$ and $G_2$ is $\sum_{m\leq\sqrt{n+1}}\binomial{2n-m^2+1}{n}$, $\binomial{2n}{n}$ and $9$, respectively. \end{corollary}

-It is worth noting that in types $B_n$, $D_n$ and $G_2$, the number of friezes is strictly greater than the number of clusters.
+The theory of cluster algebras of Fomin and Zelevinsky \cite{FZ02} provides a way to construct friezes, namely by specializing variables of a given cluster to $1$.
+Such friezes are called \emph{unitary friezes} in \cite{MG02}.
+All friezes of type $A_n$ are obtained in this way; however, Figure \ref{figu::frieze} provides an example of a frieze of type $D_5$ that does not arise in this fashion.
+Thus it is worth noting that in types $B_n$, $D_n$ and $G_2$, the number of friezes is strictly greater than the number of clusters (given in \cite[Table 3]{FZ03}).
 The sequences of numbers of friezes in types $D_n$ and $B_n$ make up two new entries in the On-Line Encyclopedia of Integer Sequences \cite{OEIS_Dn} \cite{OEIS_Bn}.

+Note also that if $C$ is any Cartan matrix of non-Dynkin type, then it follows again from the theory of cluster algebras that there is an infinite number of friezes.

-For the other Dynkin types, we propose the following \begin{conjecture}[\ref{conj::other}] The number of friezes of type $E_6$, $E_7$, $E_8$ and $F_4$ is $868$, $4400$, $26592$ and $112$, respectively. \end{conjecture} Note that the number for type $E_6$ was conjectured already by Propp \cite{Propp05}, and evidence for this number was further obtained by Morier-Genoud, Ovsienko and Tabachnikov \cite{MGOT12}.
+For the other Dynkin types, we propose the following \begin{conjecture}[\ref{conj::other}] The number of friezes of type $E_6$, $E_7$, $E_8$ and $F_4$ is $868$, $4400$, $26952$ and $112$, respectively. \end{conjecture} Note that the number for type $E_6$ was conjectured already by Propp \cite{Propp05}, and evidence for this number was further obtained by Morier-Genoud, Ovsienko and Tabachnikov \cite{MGOT12}.

-Finally, we would like to thank Dylan Thurston for some helpful conversions, MSRI for supporting us during the Cluster Algebras semester where this research began and the Sage mathematics software and community.
-We would also like to thank Dylan Rupel for his comments on an earlier version of the paper.
+Finally, we would like to thank Dylan Thurston for some helpful conversations, MSRI for supporting us during the Cluster Algebras semester where this research began and the Sage mathematics software and community.
+We would also like to thank Dylan Rupel for his comments on an earlier version of the paper, and Michael Cuntz for pointing out a typo in one of our conjectures and sharing with us some of his computations.
+We also thank an anonymous referee for his/her careful reading of the paper and numerous suggestions for improving it.